 In service, Loye added that the Austin de Luxe was overall a reliable car (as well it should have been after being in production for over a decade): ‘The only real problem with the de Luxe was the plastic heater elements, which did not produce enough heat, I believe all of these had their element changed to a brass one.’

+This weakness probably belied the car’s Spanish origins, where heater output was somewhat less important than it would be in more temperate Northern European climes.
 Barely a year later, BL’s decision to withdraw from manufacture in Spain (see below) saw the axe fall on the Authi operation.
-However, there must have been considerable stockpiles of this model, as it remained on sale in some far-flung markets:
+However, there must have been considerable stockpiles of this model, as it remained on sale in some far-flung markets.

-In Greece, where the arrival of the new Allegro had done little to dent the ADO16’s popularity, sales continued into 1977.
+Meanwhile, in Greece, where the arrival of the new Allegro had done little to dent the ADO16’s popularity, sales continued into 1977.

 Thanks to Henrik Thostrup, Erik Loye and Demetris Bouras for the information on sales in Denmark and Greece respectively.